 If you notice your problems worsening, you should reach out for professional help.
 With time, and when left untreated, asthma symptoms often get worse.
 Have you noticed:

 Only a professional asthma doctor can test for and diagnose asthma.
 Our doctors perform several tests, including medical history, physical exam, and lung function tests.
-There is no cure for asthma, so to remain safe, a person must learn about their symptoms and triggers.
+There is no cure for asthma, but identifying triggers and utilizing treatments including inhaler medications, allergy shots, and biologic therapies (including Xolair, Dupixent, Fasenra, Nucala, and Tezspire) allows patients to live without frequent asthma symptoms or flare-ups and dramatically improve their quality of life.
 Be proactive and visit our asthma doctors today.

 Asthma triggers are often broken down into specific categories.
 Knowing what triggers your symptoms can help you to avoid suffering from asthma attacks.
 Some categories include: